Kuadrant/api-quickstart/README.md

 Show rate limiting working on both clusters/apps.

-### App Developer Overview: API traffic & impact of AuthPolicy & Rate Limit Policy
+TODO

+## (App developer) API traffic monitoring

-To view the App developer dashboards the same Grafana will be used from the platform engineer steps above:
+To view the App developer dashboard, the same Grafana will be used from the platform engineer steps above:
 `https://grafana.172.31.0.2.nip.io`

 The most relevant for a app developer is `Stitch: App Developer Dashboard` You should see panels about API's including:

 * Request and error rates